galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 > `Count.groups` command:
 >
 > - **Count.groups** :wrench: with the following parameters
->   - "shared" to the shared file from sub.sample (Note: this is a collection)
+>   - "shared" to the shared file from Make.shared
 >
 > Take a look at the output.
 We see that our smallest sample had 2440 sequences in it.
 That is a reasonable
 > number.
 Despite what some say, subsampling and rarefying your data is an important thing to do.